rohit123sinha456/Obsidian_Vault/Ideas/IMAGE_QUALITY/Possible tools.md

 8. Difficulty gradation: using aflite we can use multiple model consensus to grade the difficulty of question across all the 14 benchmarks and select the difficult ones.
 9. We can split IQA across train and test split so language priors answer differs across this split like what colour is the sky blue-> in trains set, white-> in test set ) VQA-CP style
 10. Hallucination possible instances: instance for which multiple models hallucinate multiple times, POPE (CVPR’24), THRONE (CVPR’24), Hallucinogen (2024).
+11. These contrast sets [4] came up multiplle time in various papers. try to think of something
+12.